 General Rules & Regulations for both the Competitions

-- Submission must have its own unique title.
+- Submission must have a unique title.

 - No previous published work (in print or digital) will be accepted.